-With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in New Hampshire.
+Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in New Hampshire.
 Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
-You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
-Contact your local Sylvan in New Hampshire now to find out how we can equip your child for success.
+As your child learns tools and techniques that can be used in and beyond school, you'll see his or her confidence grow!
+It's time to equip your child for success: get started today by contacting your local Sylvan in New Hampshire.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for completing homework assignments and establishing an efficient personal study area.

-- How to navigate college admissions requirements, including the all-important college admission essay.
+- How to ace the all-important college admission essay.

-- Job interview preparation tips and tricks, including learning how to write an impactful resume and cover letter, and how to ace a job interview.
+- Job interview preparation, including how to write an effective resume and cover letter.